What are the Stations of the Cross?

 You’ll never see a greater example of love than the moment that Jesus was nailed to the cross.

 Jesus, teach us to love like you.
-There are so many obstacles that get in the way of loving like you: our selfishness and insecurities; our pride and unwillingness to forgive; our anger and envy; our lust and gluttony; our green and laziness.
+There are so many obstacles that get in the way of loving like you: our selfishness and insecurities; our pride and unwillingness to forgive; our anger and envy; our lust and gluttony; our greed and laziness.
 Fill us with the grace to cast these obstacles aside so that each day we can love more and more like you.

 Help us to never judge, objectify, or ignore the people in our path, but see each and every person we meet as you see them.